Evair

-Evair Aparecido Paulino (born 21 February 1965), simply known as Evair, is a retired Brazilian footballer.
+Evair Aparecido Paulino (born 21 February 1965), simply known as Evair, is a retired Brazilian footballer who played for the Brazil national team.
 Evair played for several clubs throughout his career; he is most famous for his time with Palmeiras, where he recorded 125 goals, making him the seventh all-time top scorer for the club.
 He also made a significant contribution to Vasco da Gama, helping the club win the Brazilian Série A title in 1997.